joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-04-03-beating-the-sphinx.md

 ### Nice to see you again

+The key to this strategy is that a question has already been asked.
+Once that's happened, in either branch, we can increased our stake to $4/3$ in at most $2$ more questions.
+Extending the game to $N$ questions, we can find the worst case, which is when he repeatedly miss the first wager, and then make up for it with the sure bet on the second wager.
+Once this has happened, we can start our strategy over again which will require another $Q-1 = 2$ questions.
+So, best guaranteed worst outcome is just

+$$ W_\text{best worst} = \left(\frac43\right)^{\lfloor \frac{N-1}{Q-1}\rfloor}. $$

 - layers -> exponent = $\lfloor\frac{N-1}{Q-1}\rfloor.$
 - extend to $Q - 1 > 2$ -> recursive subtrees